DalvinCodes/DalvinCodes/README.md

 - Data Structures and Algorithms in GO, Java, or Python

 What I'm interested in:
-- Bringing Software Development to Under-served and Under-represented communities
+- Bringing Software Development to light in under-served and under-represented communities
 - Serverless Applications
 - Developing SaaS Applications
 - Space and Quantum Physics